 Based on the vapor pressures of the materials, it appears these tanks are not subject to the NSPS K-series of storage tank regulations or the State Part 6 storage tanks regulations.
 Rule 281(e) applies provided the vapor pressure of the VOC does not exceed 0.1 mmHg, as it appears not to.
-There is no de minimus vapor pressure in Rule 281(m), however, wastewater tanks are exempt provided the primary purpose of the treatment is not for VOCs, and it appears not to be in this case.
-Therefore, based on the information known at this time, these tanks appear to be exempt and not subject to Rule 201(1).
+There is no minimum vapor pressure in Rule 281(m), however, wastewater tanks are exempt provided the primary purpose of the treatment is not for VOCs, and it appears not to be in this case.

+Therefore, based on the information known at this time, these tanks appear to be exempt from the above mentioned regulations.